 |Photo: Lisa's Kitchen|

 Sooo.
 I began making a new soup, and I learned something else from my procrastination: Unlike pinto, black, pink or navy beans, there is no need to soak black eyed peas beforehand.
 (Ignore the directive to do so on the package.)
-After simmering on a stove top for 1.5 hour, they get tender enough to eat.
-Here is my quick and dirty recipe for 2 servings of tasty black eyed soup:
+After simmering on a stove top for 1.5 hours, they get tender enough to eat.
+Here is my quick and dirty recipe for 2 servings of tasty black-eyed soup:

 Black Eyed Pea Soup